Towards Efficient SDRTV-to-HDRTV by Learning from Image Formation: Analysis and Method

-We introduce a simplified formation pipeline of SDRTV and HDRTV based on camera ISP and HDRTV content production \cite{bt2390} as depicted in Figure \ref{SDRTV_HDRTV_formation_pipeline}.
-While some operations, such as denoising, white balance in camera pipeline, and color grading in HDR content production are not discussed, we retain the four key operations that lead to the primary differences between SDRTV and HDRTV: tone mapping, gamut mapping, opto-electronic transfer function and quantization.
-In the subsequent equations, we use ``S'' to represent SDRTV and ``H'' to represent HDRTV.
+We present a simplified pipeline for SDRTV and HDRTV formation, grounded in camera ISP and HDRTV content production \cite{bt2390}, as shown in Figure \ref{SDRTV_HDRTV_formation_pipeline}.
+While operations like denoising, white balance, and color grading are not covered, we focus on the key differences: tone mapping, gamut mapping, opto-electronic transfer function, and quantization.
+In the following equations, ``S'' represents SDRTV, and ``H'' represents HDRTV.

 \textbf{Tone mapping}.
-Tone mapping is used to transform the high dynamic range signals into low dynamic range signals to accommodate different display devices.
-This process includes global tone mapping \cite{drago2003adaptive, reinhard2002parameter, tumblin1993tone} and local tone mapping \cite{larson1997visibility, lischinski2006interactive}.
-Global tone mapping applies the same function to all pixels, with parameters generally related to global image statistics (e.g., average luminance).
-Local tone mapping can adapt to local content and human preferences but often incurs high computational costs and artifacts.
-As a result, global tone mapping is primarily used in SDRTV/HDRTV image formation.
-The function of global tone mapping can be expressed as follows:
+This process converts high dynamic range signals to low dynamic range for display compatibility.
+It includes global tone mapping \cite{drago2003adaptive, reinhard2002parameter, tumblin1993tone} and local tone mapping \cite{larson1997visibility, lischinski2006interactive}.
+Global tone mapping applies a uniform function to all pixels, based on global image statistics like average luminance, whereas local tone mapping adapts to content but is computationally intensive.
+Thus, global tone mapping is preferred in SDRTV/HDRTV.
+The global tone mapping can be formulated as:

-where $T_{S}$ and $T_{H}$ represent the specific tone mapping functions, $ \theta_{S} $ and $ \theta_{H} $ are coefficients related to image statistics.
-It is noteworthy that S-shape curves are commonly used for global tone mapping and clipping operations often occur during the actual process of tone mapping.
-For example, curves of Hable tone mapping \cite{hable2010uncharted} for SDRTV (0 - 100$cd/m^2$) and HDRTV (0 - 10000$cd/m^2$) are depicted in Figure \ref{SDRTV_HDRTV_formation_pipeline}.
+where $T_{S}$ and $T_{H}$ are the tone mapping functions, and $ \theta_{S} $ and $ \theta_{H} $ are coefficients related to image statistics.
+S-shape curves are commonly used for global tone mapping, while clipping operations often occur during the actual production.
+We take Hable tone mapping \cite{hable2010uncharted} as an example and show its curves when processing SDRTV (0 - 100$cd/m^2$) and HDRTV (0 - 10000$cd/m^2$) in Figure \ref{SDRTV_HDRTV_formation_pipeline}.

 \textbf{Gamut mapping}.
-Gamut mapping is to convert colors from the source gamut to the target gamut while preserving the overall appearance of the scene.
-According to ITU-R standards \cite{rec709} and \cite{rec2020}, the transformations from the original XYZ space to SDRTV (Rec.709) and HDRTV (Rec.2020) can be represented as:
+This converts colors from the source to the target gamut while preserving scene appearance.
+According to ITU-R standards \cite{rec709, rec2020}, transformations from XYZ space to SDRTV (Rec.709) and HDRTV (Rec.2020) are:

 where $M_{S}$ and $M_{H}$ are constant $3\times 3$ matrices.
-As illustrated in Figure \ref{SDRTV_HDRTV_formation_pipeline}, we use the CIE chromaticity diagram to differentiate between the target gamuts of SDRTV and HDRTV, which correspond to Rec.709 and Rec.2020, respectively.
+The CIE chromaticity diagram in Figure~\ref{SDRTV_HDRTV_formation_pipeline} differentiates the target gamuts of SDRTV and HDRTV.